CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Syntax: .sampler VALUE,...

-Inside main and inner binary: add sampler definition.
+Inside main and inner binary: add sampler definitions.
-Inside kernel configuration: add sampler to kernel (value is sampler id).
+Only legal when no samplerinit section.
+Inside kernel configuration: add samplers to kernel (values are sampler ids).

 ### .samplerinit

 Go to samplerinit content section.
+Only legal if no sampler definitions.

 ### .samplerreloc